SwayamRabari/memorious/README.md

 # Memorious

-Memorious is a note-taking solution built on Next.js.
+Memorious is a digital notebook built on Next.js.
 It provides a clean space to capture ideas, harness modern AI features, and stay organized.
 Designed for efficiency and convenience, it makes managing your information seamless and straightforward.

 ![Dark Mode Screenshot](public/memoriousdark.png)